MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/new-in-windows-mdm-enrollment-management.md

 ### Server-initiated unenrollment failure

-Server-initiated unenrollment for a device enrolled by adding a work account silently fails leaving the MDM account active.
+Server-initiated unenrollment for a device enrolled by adding a work account silently fails to leave the MDM account active.
 MDM policies and resources are still in place and the client can continue to sync with the server.

 Remote server unenrollment is disabled for mobile devices enrolled via Azure Active Directory Join.
 It returns an error message to the server.
 The only way to remove enrollment for a mobile device that is Azure AD joined is by remotely wiping the device.